jonathanlokianto/Capstone/Machine Learning/README.md

 3. Follow the instructions in the notebook to load and test the model.
 4. Customize other sections as needed and run the notebook directly in your browser.

-> **Note:** The current notebook does not include a pre-configured dataset path.
-You must provide your own dataset and update the code accordingly.
+> **Note:** Please ensure that you upload or link your own dataset when running the Colab notebook, as the current implementation does not include a pre-configured dataset path.

 Feel free to reach out if you encounter any issues or need further guidance!